shadyyehia/TaxCalculator/README.md

 Please consider checking the solution as follows:
 - Start with the swagger URL : https://localhost:7259/swagger/index.html
 - Try it out to make sure that all scenarios are covered.
-- Check the bug fix in GetTax function  (long diffInMillies = date.Millisecond - intervalStart.Millisecond;)
+- In `congestion-tax-calculator-net-core` project, Check the bug fix in GetTax function  (long diffInMillies = date.Millisecond - intervalStart.Millisecond;)
-- Check the unit tests, it covered most of scenarios including exceptions.
+- Check the unit tests in `congestion-tax-calculator-net-core.tests` , it covered most of scenarios including exceptions.
 - Check the bounus scenario.
 I connect to an sqlLite file.
-It could be anything else. ( AWS DynamoDB, or RDS, or any on primeses DB)
+It could be anything else. ( AWS DynamoDB, or RDS, or any on primeses DB) and check `DBAccess` project.
+- Check the API project `TaxCalculator.API`

 My additions:
 - added vehicle types as classes to Vehicle folder